Michael Cera: 2007–2013: Further success and stage debut

 Cera played a fictionalized version of himself in the independent romantic comedy Paper Heart (2009).
 It explored the fictional relationship between Cera and the film's writer Charlyne Yi, also playing herself.
 Cera and Yi composed the film's score together.
 That year Cera starred opposite Jack Black in the comedy Year One, set during the Stone Age.
 The film, directed by Harold Ramis, was poorly received, although Time magazine critic Mary Pols said that Cera's performance saved the film from being a "catastrophe".
 In his final film of 2009, Cera starred in Youth in Revolt, an adaptation of the eponymous novel.
 He played a shy teenager named Nick Twisp who creates a destructive alter ego, François Dillinger, after becoming smitten with a girl, played by Portia Doubleday.
 Cera had also begun to write.
 His first published short story, "Pinecone", appeared in McSweeney's Quarterly thirtieth issue in 2009.

 Cera was cast as Scott Pilgrim in the film adaptation of the graphic novel series by Bryan Lee O'Malley.
 The film's director, Edgar Wright, had seen his work in Arrested Development and believed that Cera was an actor "audiences will still follow even when the character is being a bit of an ass."
 The film, Scott Pilgrim vs. the World, follows Pilgrim, a musician who must battle the seven evil exes of his girlfriend Ramona (played by Mary Elizabeth Winstead).
 It was released in cinemas in August 2010.
 It did poorly at the box office, grossing $47.7 million against a production budget of $85–90 million.

 Cera made a guest appearance in "The Daughter Also Rises", a 2012 episode of the animated sitcom The Simpsons, as the voice of Nick, a love interest to Lisa Simpson.

-Cera made his theater debut in a production of Kenneth Lonergan's play This Is Our Youth in a two-week run during March 2012 at the Sydney Opera House.
+He made his theater debut in a production of Kenneth Lonergan's play This Is Our Youth in a two-week run during March 2012 at the Sydney Opera House.
 The play also featured his Scott Pilgrim co-star Kieran Culkin and actress Tavi Gevinson.
 A Broadway production at the Cort Theater opened in September 2014 and closed in January 2015.
 The New York Times theater critic Ben Brantley praised Cera for achieving "something remarkable": "the sense of an amorphous being assuming and losing shape in the course of roughly 12 hours".
 Also in 2012, Cera played a supporting role in the drama The End of Love and appeared in the short film The Immigrant.
 Arrested Development was revived for a fourth season in 2012 by Netflix, with Cera reprising his role as George Michael Bluth.
 Cera also worked in the writers' room and served as a consulting producer during its production.
 The season was released in May 2013.